Game of Thrones title sequence: Description

 The title sequence consists of a three-dimensional map of the world, with the continents of Westeros and Essos located on the inner surface of a sphere, which is rendered in the style of a fantasy role-playing map used as a game board by participants for their battle plans.
 The maps used are those of Westeros and Essos that precede the novels in the book series.
 At the center of the sphere is a heliocentric armillary sphere.
 The title sequence serves as a guide to the physical landscape of the world of Game of Thrones, and details of the title sequence change each episode depending on the locations visited, and new locations may be added in each season.

 The sequence of every episode opens with a close-up of the sun and the sphere surrounding it.
-Relief depictions of the fictional's world's history are visible on the sphere, such as the Doom of Valyria, Aegon's Conquest and the rise of House Baratheon, which appear at varying points in the sequence.
+Relief depictions of the fictional world's history are visible on the sphere, such as the Doom of Valyria, Aegon's Conquest and the rise of House Baratheon, which appear at varying points in the sequence.
 The camera then pans to different parts of the map, on which different locations in the fictional world are shown.
 Many of the cities and buildings on these locations appear out of the ground using clockwork mechanisms.
 Other elements, such as the weirwood tree at Winterfell and the Horse Gate at Vaes Dothrak, are also added at the various locations.
 The locations shown vary depending on the locations visited in that particular episode, and three or four variations of the title sequence are shown in each season.
 However, due to the limitation on time for the title sequence, no more than six locations may be shown in any episode.
 Also, because of their importance in the show, every episode features King's Landing, Winterfell, The Wall, and wherever Daenerys may be regardless of whether or not any of these locations is featured in that episode.